hzeng33/reading-tracker/README.md

    ```

 2. **Open in Browser:**
    Open your browser and navigate to http://localhost:3000.
+The app was deployed on Render.com.
+You can access it at https://reading-tracker-app.onrender.com

 3. **How to Use the App:**